affinidi/affinidi-core-sdk/sdk/core/README.md

 ### Create a new wallet

 'elem-anchored' did method returns did:elem, and it is anchored with [sidetree](https://identity.foundation/sidetree/spec/) in [ropsten testnet](https://ropsten.etherscan.io/)
+note: elem-anchored doesn't support external keys due to Sidetree protocol limitations

 IMPORTANT NOTICE: Please be informed that this Ropsten is a Testnet and an environment deployed for testing purposes.
 Please do not include sensitive or valuable information during your trials on the Testnet.